Exploring HoneyBook's New Automations

 Automation Dashboard

-Editing Emails or Forms Before Sending in an Automation
+Editing Emails Before Sending - Improved ✅

 Resending Smart Files If Not Submitted